 1. A Baby Mosquito Net

-Instead of putting any mosquito repellent product on your baby’s sensitive skin, the best way to save your baby from mosquitoes is by making him sleep inside a mosquito net.
+Instead of putting any mosquito repellent product on your baby’s sensitive skin, the best way to save your baby from mosquitoes is by making them sleep inside a mosquito net.
 However, if your baby is not sleeping on the same bed and you are breastfeeding at night, then there may be a risk of mosquitoes entering the net.
 Therefore, you should wait to use this product until your baby stops getting up for night feeds.

 2. A Soft Night-Light